haitlahcen/dhall-lang/How-to-add-a-new-built-in-function.md

-You can use the Haskell API to extend the Dhall configuration language with new built-in operations.
+You can use the Haskell API to extend the Dhall configuration language with new built-in functions.
 This section contains a simple Haskell recipe to add a new `Natural/equal` built-in function of type:

 ```haskell